Pictogrammers/pictogrammers.com/README.md

 ### Building

+> You shouldn't need to build locally.
+This information is provided for advanced troubleshooting cases.

-1. Run `npm build` to build the site.
+1. Run `npm build` to build the site and API.
-2. The built assets will be located in the `out` folder.
+2. The built assets will be located in the following folders:
+  - Client: `/client/dist`
+  - API: `/api/dist`

 ## Legal